- In under 2 years, Jay became the #1 personality on Facebook - with each of his videos reaching over 175 million views

 Jay's videos were spotted by Arianna Huffington.
 She invited him to be the Host of HuffPost Lifestyle in New York.
 Jay moved to New York in September 2016.
 Jay moved on from HuffPost to create his own viral video agency and grow his brand.

 He now works with the biggest brands in the world.
-He has been invited to keynote at leading companies including Google, L’Oreal, Facebook, Coca Cola, HSBC, EY, Microsoft and Accenture.
-In 2016 he won the ITV Asian Media Award for Best Blog and came 3rd in the Guardian Rising Star Award in 2015.
+He has been invited to keynote at leading companies including Google, L’Oreal, Facebook, Coca-Cola, HSBC, EY, Microsoft and Accenture.
+In 2016 he won the ITV Asian Media Award for Best Blog.

 To book a speaker, or for more information, call 424-288-2898, or send us a message using the form below.